 Generally speaking, the weather will get milder towards the end of March, and that will enable some exploring of the wonderful west coast of Ireland.
 We strongly believe the west of Ireland is a must-visit on your trip to Ireland.

-The graudual increase in temperatures means the countrside is slowly starting to come to life.
+The gradual increase in temperatures means the countryside is slowly starting to come to life.
 The almost blinding yellow colour of the wonderful gorse plants along the west coast is a sight to behold

 You’ll notice the daffodils are fully in bloom, along with the first blooming trees of hawthorn, whitethorn, hazel and willow creating a scattering of colour.

-Keep an eye out for the first wildflowes of the year, such as snowdrops (the first sign of spring, you’ll heard being said) and primroses.
+Keep an eye out for the first wildflowers of the year, such as snowdrops (the first sign of spring, you’ll heard being said) and primroses.

 A trip to Connemara National Park at the end of March this year (2023) revealed an ocean of wild garlic along the Ellis Wood Nature Trail.

 The grass will begin to look healthier again after the winter and you’ll be stopping the car at plenty of field gates to get some photos of those adorable newly born lambs.
 Instead of trying to put this west of Ireland scene into words, have a look at a dashcam video we made on a recent trip:

 If visiting a sheep farm is a top priority on your trip to Ireland (and I am well aware that it is for many!) the very best time to do so is March/April.